mmccarty/intake-blog/caching.md

 Intake catalogs are composed of data sources, which contain attributes descibing how to load data files.
 To enable caching, catalog authors can now specify caching parameters that will be used to download data file(s), store them in a configured local directory, and return their location on local disk.
-For example:
+For example, a CSV data source configured with caching may have a specification as follows:

 ```
 nyc_taxi: